giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 proxy bar.com 8.8.8.8
 ```

-Above setting would proxy all requests within foo.com to 1.1.1.1 which is Cloudflare's DNS and all requests within bar.com to 8.8.8.8 which is Google Public DNS.
+This setting would proxy all requests within foo.com to 1.1.1.1 which is Cloudflare's DNS and all requests within bar.com to 8.8.8.8 which is Google Public DNS.
 All other requests will be resolved by the default DNS provider set for your cluster.

 The proxy plugin also supports much more detailed configuration which is documented in the [upstream documentation](https://coredns.io/plugins/proxy/).